junegunn/fzf/README.md

 #### Fish shell

-It's [a known bug of fish](https://github.com/fish-shell/fish-shell/issues/1362) that it doesn't allow reading from STDIN in command substitution, which means simple `vim (fzf)` won't work as expected.
+It's [a known bug of fish](https://github.com/fish-shell/fish-shell/issues/1362) (will be fixed in 2.6.0) that it doesn't allow reading from STDIN in command substitution, which means simple `vim (fzf)` won't work as expected.
 The workaround is to use the `read` fish command:

 ```sh
 fzf | read -l result; and vim $result